ccroth/cody-basic-app/README.md

 The combination of Flask and Gunicorn handle the frontend and backened, which is packaged together as a container that I refer to as the `cba-app`.
 Refer to the `app/` directory for this stuff; in particular, the `Dockerfile` to launch the container.
 The database layer has its own separate `Dockerfile` and container which hosts a MySQL instance: refer to the `mysql/` directory.
 I refer to the database container as `cba-mysql`. <br>

 The `cba-app` backend communicates with the database via port `3306`.
 The `cba-app` frontend web service is available over port `8080` locally.
-The database uses a volume to persist data between being brought up and down.<br><br>
+The database uses a volume to persist data between being brought up and down (recall that container storage is ephemeral by default).<br><br>

 <a id="B"></a>
 ## B. Deploy Locally